NikolozWDev/QuickNotes/README.md

 **QuickNotes** is a full-stack note-taking application built with **React**, **Tailwind CSS**, and **Django**.
 It provides a clean, responsive interface for managing notes, while Django serves as the backend API.

-⚡ Note on Performance
+---

+⚡ **Performance Note**
-This project is deployed on Render’s **free tier**, which has very limited resources.
+This project is hosted on Render’s **free tier**, which has limited resources.
-As a result, the site may feel **slow** (especially on first load or database requests).
+Because of that, the app may feel **slow at times (first load, refresh, or heavy requests)**.
-The slowdown is due to hosting limits, not the code itself.
+The slowdown comes from hosting limits, not the application itself.

+---

 ---